Create a Website Account - Manage notification subscriptions, save form progress and more.

 Note that to protect themselves against lien claims, property owners must follow all requirements in regard to Florida lien law including, but not limited to, making only proper payments.
 As an example, if a contractor provides the property owner with 45-day Notice to Owner, the property owner needs to obtain a lien release from their contractors and suppliers whenever they issue a payment to the contractor that includes work performed or materials provided by that contractor or suppliers.

 We are experiencing very high permitting volume after Hurricane Ian and we are processing as quickly as possible.
-It will likely be reviewed and processed within 15 business days.
+It will likely be processed and reviewed within 15 business days.

 We are accepting all building permit applications.